Executive Summary – Introduction

-The UK government (@Number10gov), Pope Francis (@Pontifex), Brazil’s President Dilma Rousseff (@dilmabr), the U.S. State Department (@StateDept), Argentina’s President Cristina Kirchner (@CFKArgentina), Turkey’s President Abdullah Gül (@cbabdullahgul), India’s @NarendraModi, Venezuela’s @NicolasMaduro and Colombia’s @JuanManSantos all appear on over 10,000 Twitter lists.
+Pope Francis (@Pontifex), Brazil’s President Dilma Rousseff (@dilmabr), the U.S. State Department (@StateDept), India’s @NarendraModi, Argentina’s President Cristina Kirchner (@CFKArgentina), Venezuela’s @NicolasMaduro, Colombia’s @JuanManSantos and Sheik Mohammed, the Ruler of Dubai all appear on more than 10,000 Twitter lists.

 When Did They Start Tweeting?

-Barack Obama was the first world leader to set up a Twitter account on 5 March 2007 (at the time as Senator Obama) as user #813,286 when he was still a senator.
-Mexican president Enrique Peña Nieto (@EPN), Belgian Prime Minister @ElioDiRupo, Canadian Prime Minister @PMHarper and the U.S. State Department (@StateDept) are among the early adopters having signed up to the micro-blogging service in 2007.
+Barack Obama was the first world leader to set up a Twitter account on 5 March 2007 as user #813,286 when he was still a senator.
+The accounts of Mexican President Enrique Peña Nieto (@EPN), Canadian Prime Minister @PMHarper and the U.S. State Department (@StateDept) are among the early adopters having signed up to the micro-blogging service in 2007.

-Thirty-one accounts are inactive and have never sent a single tweet, and seven are protected accounts, including those of outgoing Finnish Prime Minister @JyrkiKatainen and Zambia’s @MichaelSata.
-Two hundred forty nine accounts have been officially verified by Twitter, giving them a blue star of appreciation on their Twitter profiles.
+Sixteen accounts are inactive and have never sent a single tweet, and five are protected accounts, including the account of @HannaTetteh the Minister of Foreign Affairs of Ghana.
+Forty seven percent (307 accounts out of 669) have been officially verified by Twitter, giving them a blue star of appreciation on their Twitter profiles.

 Most Active Twitter Accounts

-As of 25 June 2014, all world leaders combined have sent 1,935,308 tweets posting on average four tweets each day.
-The Venezuelan presidency (@PresidencialVen) has sent close to 50,000 tweets, averaging almost 40 tweets each day.
-The Foreign Ministry of Venezuela (@vencancilleria) places second with more than 42,000 tweets sent, followed by the Mexican Presidency (@PresidenciaMX) with 38,000 tweets sent.
-The Mexican presidency is also the most prolific, posting on average 78 tweets each day.
-The Mexican governmental account @gobrep is not far behind with 71 tweets each day.
+The Mexican presidency is also the most prolific, posting on average 68 tweets each day.
+The Mexican governmental account @gobrep is not far behind with 60 tweets each day.
 Both institutions often repeat their tweets several times over several days to capture different audiences at different times.
+Venezuela’s President @NicolasMaduro is the second most prolific tweep posting on average 64 tweets per day.

 Spanish is the Most Tweeted Language

-Institutional Twitter accounts for heads of state, governments and foreign ministries often feature flags, buildings or both, while personal accounts of presidents and prime ministers obviously feature the account holder.
+Institutional Twitter accounts for governments and foreign ministries often feature flags, buildings or both, while personal accounts of presidents and prime ministers obviously feature the account holder.

 The government of Monaco @GvtMonaco is the only one which is able to show the entire country in the header picture.
-The presidency of Mali @PresidenceMali has chosen an unusual picture of cattle at a watering hole. @PresYameen, the president of the Maldives opted for an aerial picture of one of the islands and the foreign minister of the Seychelles @AdamJeanPaul is also promoting the pristine beaches of his island state.
-Finnish Prime Minister designate @AlexStubb has a picture of him cycling in the barren landscape of Fuerteventura.
+The presidency of Mali @PresidenceMali has chosen an unusual picture of cattle at a watering hole. @PresYameen, the president of the Maldives opted for an aerial picture of one of the islands.

-A handful of institutions regularly change the header picture to highlight special events.
-The French @Elysee palace promoted the visit of François Hollande to Mexico including the relevant hashtag #PRMexique, while the foreign ministry in Paris highlighted the 70th anniversary of D-Day, and the Croatian government posted a large “Thank You” to the Croatian Red Cross after the devastating floods in the Balkans.
+A handful of governments regularly change the header picture to highlight special events.
+The foreign ministry in Paris is currently promoting the upcoming COP21 summit in Paris on all its accounts.
+The French @Elysee palace promoted the visit of François Hollande to Mexico including the relevant hashtag #PRMexique and the Croatian government posted a large “Thank You” to the Croatian Red Cross after the devastating floods in the Balkans.

-Half of the accounts also have a custom background which has become almost irrelevant as it is only seen when viewing an individual tweet.
+Less than half of the accounts also have a custom background which has become almost irrelevant as it is only seen when viewing an individual tweet on Twitter.com.